Minnie Evans: Career

 From 1962 until 1973, Starr recorded interviews with Evans about her work.
 At first, Evans was wary to trust Starr with her work, but they gained a mutual respect for each other.
 Starr helped to launch Evans' career by storing and selling her art in New York City.
 She also guided her in the art world by making her sign and date her pieces.
 In 1966, Starr arranged for Evans' first New York exhibit at the Church of Epiphany and Clements Episcopal Church.
 In August 1969, another exhibition of Evans' work took place at the Art Image Gallery of New York and in 1975, curated a major Evans exhibition at the Whitney Museum of American Art.
 With failing health, another exhibition of her work was curated in 1980 at the St. John's Museum.
 She also had many other exhibitions in New York as well.

 Many art critics have labelled Evans work as "surrealistic", "visionary", and "psychedelic".
 Religion played a vital role in Evans life, as well as in many of Evans paintings.
-Evans confessed she wasn't sure of the meanings behind her paintings, stating, "when I get through with them I have to look at them like everybody else.
+Evans confessed she wasn't sure of the meanings behind her paintings, stating: "When I get through with them I have to look at them like everybody else.
 They are just as strange to me as they are to anybody else."

-Evans created "one of the most powerful works of art " which was a self-portrait on the cover of a scrapbook in 1981.
-Evans died in Wilmington, North Carolina on December 16, 1987, at age 95, leaving more than 400 artworks to the St. Johns Museum of Art (now the Cameron Art Museum) in Wilmington.
+Evans created "one of the most powerful works of art", which was a self-portrait on the cover of a scrapbook in 1981.

+Evans died in Wilmington, North Carolina, on December 16, 1987, at the age of 95, leaving more than 400 artworks to the St. Johns Museum of Art (now the Cameron Art Museum) in Wilmington.
 After Evans' death, artist Virginia Wright-Frierson designed and built the Minnie Evans Bottle Chapel at Airlie Gardens in her memory.
 Made almost entirely from reused glass bottles, the Bottle Chapel was created as a tribute to folk artist Minnie Evans and featured works from many other artists.
 When looking at a top view of the chapel, it resembles a flower with a leaf on each side.
 Along the path, colored cement has pressed flowers and plants that Evans used in her paintings.
 Children’s art that Evans inspired was transformed into 95 stepping stones, each for a year of her life.
 The chapel itself contains stained glass with many faces and figures that resemble one's Evans used.
-"Minnie Evans" day was proclaimed on May 14, 1994, in Greenville, North Carolina.
+"Minnie Evans Day" was proclaimed on May 14, 1994, in Greenville, North Carolina.

-Evans was the subject of the documentary, The Angel that Stands By Me: Minnie Evans' Art (1983), by Allie Light and Irving Saraf.
-The title of the documentary comes from a quote Evans herself.
-She says, "God has sent me an angel that stands by me.
+Evans was the subject of the documentary The Angel that Stands By Me: Minnie Evans' Art (1983), by Allie Light and Irving Saraf.
+The title of the documentary comes from a quote by Evans herself, in which she says: "God has sent me an angel that stands by me.
 [It] stands with me and directs me what to do."